yerdembek/Group_Project_NomadTravel_OOP/README.md

 2. Tests with JUnit.

 Scope
-The catalog will be used by individuals and travel agencies to search for tours, assess their quality and interact with organizations providing them.
+-The catalog will be used by individuals and travel agencies to search for tours, assess their quality and interact with organizations providing them.
 Main audience: domestic tourists of Kazakhstan.

 Stages of development
 1. research and specification of requirements.